Seonny/Archive/Swift API Design Guidelines.md

 ### Protocols describe a capability should be named using the suffixes able, ible or ing.
     `Equatable, ProgressReporting`

-### types, properties, variables and constants should read as nouns.
+### Types, properties, variables and constants should read as nouns.

 ###  About Terms
      * Avoid obscure terms e.g. “epidermis” is not ad good as “skin”